GitWorktree.org logoGitWorktree.org

 Already checked out error

-$ git worktree add ../second-main main
+$ git worktree add ../acme-second main

 Git prevents the same branch from being checked out in two worktrees simultaneously.
 This is a safety feature — if two worktrees modified the same branch, they would overwrite each other's index and staging area.